yash-makadia/Medlife-Pharmacy-DBMS/README.md

 ## Contact

-For questions or feedback, please open an issue on GitHub or contact the project maintainer at yashmakadia1908@gmail.com.
+For questions or feedback, please open an issue on GitHub or contact me at yashmakadia1908@gmail.com.